mjdxp/qtlogin/README.md

 I wanted a nice looking login manager theme to go with my CDE inspired desktop, but I couldn't find any.
 So, I decided to modify the one used for QTStep.

+All credit goes to Andi Berger, aka andbgr, the initial creator of this theme.
+All I really did was change the text and the font, however I did fix a bug where the password dots went above the input box.

 The name is a combination of "dtlogin," the name of CDE's login manager, and QTStep.

 To install, copy a directory containing this repo's files to SDDM's theme directory (likely `/usr/share/sddm/themes`), then change the "Current=" line in your sddm.conf file (located at `/etc/sddm.conf` on my system)